What's New in Genealogy ... Today!

 2. The heirs may be more distant relatives, such as cousins, nieces and nephews.
 For example, an old aunt died in 1891 in New York state, widowed and leaving no children.
 She left a detailed will which names 38 relatives, many of whom were unknown until the will was located.

 3. Wills can be contested.
 In this case the executor will usually be listed as a defendant.
 They are sometimes contested in cases that involve more than one marriage.
-Wills are always contested in the court of original probate jurisdiction, so check the court order books, docket files and civil court records.
+Wills are always contested in the court of original probate jurisdiction, so check the court order books, docket files and civil court records .

-4. Pay attention to Power of Attorney documents which a re usually filed within the probate jurisdiction or in the land records.
+4. Pay attention to Power of Attorney documents which are usually filed within the probate jurisdiction or in the land records.
 These often provide locations which are great for tracing migrations.

 5. The witnesses may be relatives.
 A person who receives through a will cannot legally sign as a witness to it.
 Surety bonds involved in a probate are often signed by a member of the family.